On a two-phase Serrin-type problem and its numerical computation

 \subsection{Shape optimization problem and augmented Lagrangian}

-Let us recall the shape optimization problem with volume constraint we consider:
+Let us recall the shape optimization problem with volume constraint considered in this paper:

-where $V_{0}$ is given volume of the domain $\Omega$ and the minimization has to be intended over all possible domains $\Omega$ that satisfy $\ol D\subset \Omega$.
+where $V_{0}$ is a given volume and the minimization is taken over all possible domains $\Omega$ that satisfy $\ol D\subset \Omega$.
 We apply the augmented Lagrangian method to the optimization problem \eqref{optipro1} in order to change the problem with volume constraint into a problem without constraints.
 We refer to \cite[Section 17.3 and Section 17.4]{NW2006} and \cite[Section 3.3]{PT2018} for the details .

 Let us consider the following optimization problem:

 where $\mathcal{L}$ is the augmented Lagrangian defined by

 and $G(\Omega)$ is the constraint functional given by